 Example: The desire of employees not to work with an epileptic butcher did not justify the employer's termination of the butcher where medical testimony showed that the butcher's seizures did not cause danger to others.
 Jansen v.
 Food Circus Supermarkets, Inc., 110 N.J.
 363, 541 A.2d 682 (1988); see also Sunkett v.
 Olsten Temporary Services, 1995 WL 767817 (N.D.
 Cal.
 1995) (employer's phone calls to employee's doctors about his epileptic condition indicated that firing was disability related).

-While hiring and firing decisions under the ADA may involve complex legal and factual analysis, the following checklist and resource guides contained in the Appendix (see Appendix, Forms Nos.
-8 and 9) provide some practical guidance for employers:
+While hiring and firing decisions under the ADA may involve complex legal and factual analysis, the following checklist provides some practical guidance for employers:

 - Define and document the "essential functions" of each position within the organization through use of a written job description.